-Whether you're a first-time nomad or a seasoned remote worker, this guide covers everything from budget-friendly Southeast Asian hubs to European lifestyle capitals.
-Use our cost of living calculator to see what your income means in any of these destinations.
+First-time nomad or decade in?
+The cities here run from budget-friendly Southeast Asian hubs to European lifestyle capitals.
+Run your numbers through our cost of living calculator and see what your income buys in any of them.

 - Cost of Living (25%) — Monthly expenses including rent, food, transport, and coworking